-With every class and learning experience in the Ivey EMBA, you gain more than just new knowledge.
+With every class and learning experience in the Ivey Asia, you gain more than just new knowledge.
 You develop the ability to apply that knowledge in ways that drive your business forward and demonstrate your enhanced leadership capabilities.
 The learning environment draws on the vast experience of your classmates and pushes you to develop and practice the capabilities that are essential to your career success.
-Think of it as gaining several years of practical business experience in just 18 months.
 We call these capabilities Ivey Leadership Essentials - and they are at the core of everything we do.

 Leadership in the real world is full of complexity.
 In today's global economy, that complexity increases exponentially as you take on more strategic roles.
 And you know that challenges don't arrive in tidy boxes labelled "marketing" or "finance," so we don't teach you how to approach them that way.
 Case- Method Learning requires you to develop the judgment of when to apply the knowledge you have and the new knowledge that you are developing in the program.
 Cases contain real information about real challenges - sometimes too much, sometimes too little - pushing you to uncover the critical details and move on to actionable solutions.